Grief & Coping with Death in Children

 • Understand and manage their feelings using helpful, adaptive coping strategies

-If you would like to find out more about our treatment for grief in children, or to book an appointment with one of our child clinical psychologists who provides treatment for these difficulties, please email or call the clinic on 02 9438 2511.
+If you would like to find out more about our treatment for grief in children, or to book an appointment with one of our child clinical psychologists who provides treatment for these difficulties, please make an enquiry or call the clinic on 02 9438 2511.

 TELEHEALTH